andyholmes/gnome-shell-extension-mconnect/README.md

 ### KDE Connect

-Functionality with KDE Connect is far more complete but still lacks features, contains bugs and has usability issues.
-Missing functionality includes, but is not limited to:
+Functionality with KDE Connect is far more complete but still lacks a few
+features:

+* pinging devices
 * file manager integration only supports Nautilus
 * encryption information is not viewable in the extension